An Assortment of Forgotten Realms Figures of Speech

 Example: “Well, aren’t you chirpy?”

 Definition: Refers to hearsay; synonymous with “I heard it through the grapevine.”
-Often used sarcastically when one does have a concrete source for their information, but doesn’t want to reveal it; the humor comes from the fact that dragons are proud creatures who will very rarely sing for anyone but themselves.
+Often used sarcastically when one does have a concrete source for their information, but doesn’t want to reveal it; the humor comes from the fact that dragons are proud creatures who will very rarely sing for anyone but themselves or their kin.

 Origin: Merchants and adventurers.
-The phrase has its roots in a phenomenon observed by travelers: when dragons fly in pairs (unusual) or groups (even more so), they will sometimes sing in harmony to pass the time.
-On the rare occasion when a dragon is seeking traveling companions, they’ll sing alone until another voice joins them.
+The phrase has its roots in a phenomenon observed by travelers: when dragons fly long distances, especially in pairs (unusual) or groups (even more so), they will sometimes sing in harmony to pass the time.
+On the rare occasion when a dragon is seeking traveling companions, they’ll sing an incomplete song until another voice joins them.
 The songs tend to describe the singers’ specific journey or destination; thus they are largely improvised.
 Despite this, it seems all dragons somehow intuitively know the words.

 Example: